Cnrdelaney/HG_marker_detection/docs/source/Output.rst

 Output
 ==========

 Following are examples of COMET output.
-Descriptions of statistical values can be found in the :doc:`details<details>` section of the manual:
+Descriptions of statistical values can be found in the :doc:`details<details>` section of the manual.

 **Data:**